-The Ancient Horse Route: Starting from Jiao River (Jioxi) and going upwards along the foot of the Wufeongqi peaks, there is an ancient route, called the ncient Horse Route by the locals.
-Before the Taipei-Yilan Highway was constructed, this route was the only means of reaching Taipei from Jiao River (Jioxi).
+The Ancient Horse Route: Starting from Jiaoxi and going upwards along the foot of the Wufeongqi peaks, there is an ancient route, called the ancient Horse Route by the locals.
+Before the Taipei-Yilan Highway was constructed, this route was the only means of reaching Taipei from Jiaoxi.
 Now, orange and kumquat orchards dot both sides of the route, creating lush scenery and a rustic atmosphere.